timo-js/webshop-frontend/README.md

 In production it is intended to validate users and admins with Microsoft's Active Directory, in this demo a user and a admin account exists for testing purposes. in production a order will be send to the API of Zammad's Ticket System.
 It just utilizes a REST API and can therefor be changed to your needs (another ticket system, send the order data by mail etc.) In this demo hitting the order submit, nothing will happen.

-# How to login to this demoversion

-Use this credentials to test the usability for a standard user:
-username: "user"
-password: "user"

-Use this credentials to test the usability for a admin user:
-username: "admin"
-password: "admin"

-# About this App

-This is a demoversion of an intranet webshop.
-A production version of this App can be used by an IT deparment to create categorys and articles which can then be ordered by the companys customers.
-It utilizes a NODE.js REST API codet by me, you can find it's code in my repository: "webshop-api"

-In production it is intended to validate users and admins with Microsoft's Active Directory, in this demo a user and a admin account exists for testing purposes. in production a order will be send to the API of Zammad's Ticket System.
-It just utilizes a REST API and can therefor be changed to your needs (another ticket system, send the order data by mail etc.) In this demo hitting the order submit, nothing will happen.

 # Getting Started with Create React App